jafayer/dinodns-docs/docs/getting-started.md

 server.handle((req, res, next) => {});
 ```

-Read more at the DNSServer page.
+Read more at the [DefaultServer page](/core-library/default-server).